YeOldeDM/godot-breakout-example/README.md

 # godot-breakout-example
-A simple breakout clone made with Godot engine 2.1.4
+A simple Breakout/Arkanoid clone made with Godot engine 2.1.4